 I

-"I am going to Cumorah" is what the old man, turning down a lift in their wagon, said to Joseph, Oliver, and David.
+"I am going to Cumorah" is what the old man, turning down a ride in their wagon, said to Joseph, Oliver, and David.

-Professor Astour, taking his cue from the Akkadian dictionary, tells us what the Syrian place name means.
-The noun kumaru, kuwaru, etc., which signifies generally a construction of earth, specifically refers to a ramp or rampart (buttressing a city or city gate), or a dike.
-Such an embankment may have agricultural uses, or it may serve for defense, for a redoubt.
+Professor Astour tells us just what the Syrian place name means.
+The noun kumaru, kuwaru, etc., which signifies generally a construction of earth, specifically refers to a ramp or rampart (buttressing a city or city gate), a redoubt, or a dike.
+Such an embankment may also have agricultural uses, that is, the protective wall of a garden (think of the Persian paradeisos).
 Consider the following theophoric name: 'Ammukumarra, "'Ammu is a rampart."
 A like epithet speaks to "Teshub, the lord of the kamaru of the city of Irrite" (Michael Astour, "Semites and Hurrians in Northern Transtigris," Ernest R. Lacheman Festschrift, 26).
-Note, again, the ending in -a: Ginta Kumara, 'Ammukumarra: that's where the Amorite, or West Semitic surfaces.
+(Think of Gilgamesh and the wall of the city Uruk.)
+Note, again, the ending in -a: Ginta Kumara, 'Ammukumarra: that's where the Amorite, or West Semitic element, surfaces.
 Book of Mormon Cumorah properly shows the West Semitic, rather than the East Semitic, that is, Akkadian, ending.

 Nature walls off Cumorah and her hill--Mormon has the advantage.